Most of us have been trained to aspire to more.

 It could be the answer as to whether or not you get another cat, or have another kid.
 Or get/have either in the first place.

-If you plan your life well, minimise your financial obligations and the amount of stuff you buy and also invest your money well, you can gain real freedom through financial independence.
+If you plan your life well, minimise your financial obligations, reduce the amount of stuff you buy and also invest your money well, you can gain real freedom through financial independence.

 That is, money is no longer a concern.